nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_hour_2_line_good.md

 number will be displayed in `Others` section.

-If present, click the `View details` button to view all data in table format.
+If present, click the `View details` button to view all data in tabular format.